← Back to research

 What is Topological Data Analysis?

 Topological data analysis (TDA) is the study of shape in data.
 Traditional statistics summarize data with numbers: means, variances, correlations.
 Topology asks different questions: What clusters exist?
 How are they connected?
 Are there holes or voids?
 How does structure change across scales?
 The key tool is persistent homology.
 Here's how it works: **Step 1: Build a Shape** Take your data points and gradually connect them as you increase a distance threshold.
 At small thresholds, you have isolated points.
-As the threshold grows, points connect into clusters, then those clusters merge. **Step 2: Track Features** As you grow the threshold, track when topological features are "born" (first appear) and when they "die" (merge or disappear).
-A connected component is born when points first connect.
+As the threshold grows, points connect into clusters, and eventually those clusters merge. **Step 2: Track Features** As you grow the threshold, track when topological features are "born" (appear) and when they "die" (merge or disappear).
+A connected component is born when points connect.
 A loop is born when a cycle forms.
 Features die when they merge with others. **Step 3: Measure Persistence** The lifetime of a feature (death minus birth) is its persistence.
 Features with high persistence are likely signal.
 Features with low persistence are likely noise. **Why This Matters in Finance** Market data is high-dimensional and noisy.
 Traditional methods struggle to separate signal from noise.
 Persistent homology explicitly measures this: features that persist across scales are structural; features that vanish quickly are artifacts.
 A correlation spike might be noise.
 But if it creates a topological feature that persists as you vary the time window and correlation threshold, it's likely real structure.

 case study

-Case Study: Topology Before the 2020 Crash
+Exploratory Case Study: Topology Around the 2020 Crash

 Research Question